Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/25_parallelisation.md

         - The first three lines are the outputs of our `.splitFastq()` operation, this has not changed since the last time the workflow was run
         - The last three lines are the outputs emitted from the `GENOTYPE` process.
 One output reflects the run for one of the chunks processed.
 However, all the **output names are the same**.
 This is the cause of the error.

-We will resolve this by conducting updating our channels to include the chunk id, and rename how the bam files are output, ensuring they are uniquely identified.
+We will resolve this by updating our channels to include the chunk id, and rename how the bam files are output, ensuring they are uniquely identified.

 !!! example "Exercise: Adding the `chunk_id` to the tuple"